Skip to main content

 About Sweeney Lake

 Sweeney Lake, located in Golden Valley, is a recreation waterbody frequently used by residents for swimming, fishing, boating, and scenic viewing.
-A public access at the northern end of the lake offers a carry-in boat access and a City nature area on the southern end of the lake offers an overlook deck and canoe launch.
+A public access at the northern end of the lake offers a carry-in, non-motorized boat access and a City nature area on the southern end of the lake offers an overlook deck and canoe launch.
 The lake has a drainage area of nearly four square miles that includes areas of St. Louis Park and Golden Valley.
 Sweeney Lake receives outflows from the Ring Ponds, Cortlawn Pond, Schaper Pond, and Twin Lake and drains northeast into the Sweeney Lake Branch of Bassett Creek, which connects to the Bassett Creek Main Stem shortly downstream.

 Water Quality Data